larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 More specifically, we're going to be talking about HOW YOU CAN MAKE THEM!

-That's right, Defender's Quest now has a… (drumroll, please) BONUS BATTLE EDITOR!
+That's right, Defender's Quest now has aâ€¦ (drumroll, please) BONUS BATTLE EDITOR!

 You see, as we create tools for Defender's Quest 2 development, we thought we'd retrofit them to work with DQ 1 and give them to all you adoring fans!
 Oh snap!
-(PLUS, as we expand tools for DQ 2 development, you'll get those expanded features too, so the tools we’re giving you are ONLY GOING TO GET BETTER WITH TIME!
+(PLUS, as we expand tools for DQ 2 development, you'll get those expanded features too, so the tools weâ€™re giving you are ONLY GOING TO GET BETTER WITH TIME!
 Double snap!)

 So, hold onto your giblets and get ready to make your very own BONUS BATTLE MOD!